What is Fundamentalism – and What Threats does it Pose to Today’s World?

 The final session asked what the conditions are which are producing or reproducing Fundamentalism in today’s world, and whether dialogue is possible with Fundamentalists.
 It included present and historical perspectives on non-religious ideologies and on Scientific Fundamentalism as well as the rising political influence of Fundamentalism in countries including the USA, Israel and Pakistan.

-Professor Diarmaid MacCulloch Kt FBA, Oxford University (chair)
+- Professor Diarmaid MacCulloch Kt FBA, Oxford University (chair): Introduction (4 mins)

-Malise Ruthven, author of Fundamentalism: The Search for Meaning
+- Malise Ruthven, author of Fundamentalism: The Search for Meaning: Fundamentalism in the 21st century (27 mins)

-The conference is preceded on the evening of Tuesday 26 February 2013 by a keynote lecture on The Appeal of Islamic Fundamentalism, by Professor Michael Cook FBA.
+The conference was preceded on the evening of Tuesday 26 February 2013 by a keynote lecture on The Appeal of Islamic Fundamentalism, by Professor Michael Cook FBA.